Check this chart to see which format best fits your needs, skills and schedule!

 Arkansas State Police are currently restricting this service to medical personnel.
 You may schedule your finger printing at www.arkansaslivescan.com for $10 OR www.littlerockarmoury.com for $20

 You may get your application notarized at most local banks for free.
+Or you may swing by our office with your identification for notarization.

 How long do I have to register for the class?